paulg44/portfolio_one/README.md

 Welcome to my portfolio readMe.

+I have now updated this portfolio into a React App!

 This portfolio is currently made using vanilla HTML, CSS & Javascript.
 It was started when on the School of Code bootcamp and we had not yet used React.